hey-amo/Swift-CV/README.md

 # Swift.cv

-A curated collection of Swift Playground projects demonstrating my iOS development expertise for common job requirements.
+A curation of demos showcasing common Swift programming concepts to demonstrate my iOS development understanding.

 ---

 ## 🎯 Purpose

-This repo aims to be a portfolio of demos showcasing common Swift programming concepts.

 These are *standalone* swift playground to showcase core Swift/iOS development concepts.

-Each project demonstrates specific iOS development skills that are frequently sought by employers.

 ---